Lazice/KitC-fanfictions/wips/He Sinks His Teeth into the Ones He Loves The Most.md

 Enough monologuing, I would suppose that you've seen enough to know without me going through everything again.
 Let's make this easier.

-\-
+-

 He awakes with not his kidney missing.
-No, he now jokingly doubts that he had them in the first place, being a boy of toy afterall.
-With even all the knowledge that anyone else around him, still strives to get more (successfully so even).
+No, he jokingly doubts that he had them in the first place, being a, him, afterall.
+With even all the knowledge that anyone else around him, still strives to get more (successfully so).

 Not really.
 He is still in the same room as when he'd went to sleep.
-On the same bedding that hurts much more than the visions in his dreams.
-Zoran questions for why she'd removed part of memories for him, but not the part where she would hurt him.
+On the same bedding that hurts so much more, than his visions or his dreams.
+Zoran questions for why she didn't removed part of memories for him, but not the part where she would hurt him, it is habit, it is known.
 He sits up, his body's moving seem to creak.
 It is more a confused feeling albeit, nothing more.
 Technically repaired, he ignores the jars of something seemingly looking down at where he once laid.
 Getting to the floor, and wrapping and buttoning up his clothes.
 He turns off the lights, and leaves to stray outside that now dormant operating room.

 It's a familiar hallway that grants no comfort.

-Sounds of his step transitions from the soft half latex-plastic tacky floor-covering, to the now clinking stiffness of the hard glossy tiles beneath his feet.
-The lights are dim outside, in their nightly powersaving mode, the red light blinking careful, casting a crimson shadow shape of his mis-shapen suit and self to the floor.
-One where when he looks, he notices another figure to his right.
-Leaned against the door and her arms crossed in front of her chest, not hard to recognise a figure too familiar in visions more than memories.
+Sounds of his steps, transitions from the soft half latex-plastic tacky floor-covering, to the clinking stiffness of those pale glossy tiles beneath his shoes.
+Crimson gloomy lights outside are in their dim powersaving mode, the red lights blinking careful, casting a bloody shadow the shape of his mis-shapen suit and self to the floor.
+When he looks to it, he notices another figure to his right.
+Leaned against the door and her arms crossed in front of her chest, not hard to recognise a figure too familiar in his visions more than his memories.

-She stares at Zoran cold, questioning; her smallest movements of lifting her chin to feign confidence.
+She stares at Zoran with a gaze comforting cold, interrogating; her smallest movements of lifting her chin to feign a confidence all natural to her being.

 "What?"

-Her voice is different.
-Not *different* different, her voice was still her voice, the same texture of sounds.
-But, it isn't the one which he'd spied on times before behind mirrors and windows, used to be more chirpy and willing.
+Aer sister's voice is different.
+Not different different, her voice was still her voice; the same texture of sounds.
+But, it isn't the one which he'd spied on times before behind mirrors and windows, more chirpy, and willing, colourful.
 Cold?
-And he knows why, and he wants to comfort her.
-By him, comfort her unfortunate frozen up soul in a place already too cold.
+And he knows why, and he wants to comfort her, he wants to be reassured by her this isn't her.
+But it shouldn't be him, to comfort her unfortunate crackled soul in a place already too cold.

 "Why are you here Luci?"
-And aer grin was too crooked, his hands too cold against himself.
+And aer grin was too crooked, aer practices didn't pay off at the most critical moment!

 "Why can't I?"
 She smiles back.

-There's a time where ae would simply smile and skip away, waving Luci away in that same jolly prance as if ae expects Luci to chase aer.
-Yet ae is frozen.
+There's a time where ae would simply smile in understanding and skedaddle, waving away Luci in that same jolly prance as if ae expects Luci to chase aer.
+Yet ae is frozen in place.

 Luci tilts her head to the side, glancing to the wall behind him.
-"Nothing.
-That's alright."
+"Nothing to talk about then."
 Ah, she walks away.
-So Zoran was the one dumbfounded in front of Luci, of course he is.
-He was scratching at the inside of his collars when he watched Luci walk away without any explanation.
+Zoran is dumbfounded in front of Luci, of course he is, how could he ever grow up?
+He was scratching the inside of his collars when he watched Luci walk away, didn't give her any explaination.

 He brushes his fingers through his hair, trying to find some semblance of comfort in that static touch, buzzing in bare fresh seal just under his skull.
 He walk after where her place left a trace of shadow in still this darkness.
 He wants to figure out what had gone wrong, he's so scared of wanting to know what had gone wrong, it, he's afraid that what was wrong was him.
 And he feels like that would be unavoidable and he wants to try for it to not be and he wants it to be okay and he wants.